moleculebits/oledgf-clone/README.md

 ```

 ### Contribute
- When you contribute remember to `make clean` before committing and pushing your changes.
+ When contributing and before pushing your changes to a dev branch, please do the following:

+ - `clang-format`: run clang-format on all your files using the global .clang-format file from the main branch
+ - `make clean`